MeanderingProgrammer/advent-of-code/README.md

 There is a section at the bottom of this doc tracking any remaining outliers.

+Currently no solution takes longer than 2 seconds to run, woo!

 # Input Data

 The input for each puzzle is in a separate private Github repo to comply with